otrv4/otrv4/otrv4.md

 Alice                                            Bob
 --------------------------------------------------------------------------------
-Requests OTR conversation           -------------> Establishes Conversation with DAKE  <------------>  Establishes Conversation with DAKE Exchanges Data Messages             <------------>  Exchanges Data Messages
+Requests OTR conversation           ------------->

+Establishes Conversation with       <------------>  Establishes Conversation with Deniable Authenticated Key Exchange                 Deniable Authenticated Key Exchange

+Exchanges Data Messages             <------------>  Exchanges Data Messages
 ```

 An OTRv4 conversation can begin after one participant requests a conversation.
 This includes an advertisement of which versions they support.
 If the other
-participant supports one of these versions, a deniable, authenticated key
+participant supports OTRv4 as the highest compatible version, a deniable, authenticated
-exchange (DAKE) is used to establish a secure channel.
+key exchange (DAKE) is used to establish a secure channel.
 Encrypted messages are
 then exchanged in this secure channel with forward secrecy.

 ## Assumptions